-The Expert Guide to Mink Oil For Boots | Pros, Cons, & Alternatives
+Mink Oil For Boots (Expert Guide) | Pros, Cons, & Alternatives

-Expert Verified By: Weston Kay, Leatherworker at Rose Anvil
+Expert Verified By: Weston Kay, Leatherworker at Rose Anvil & Mike Larson, Product Design & Development, Red Wing Heritage

-When it comes to leather shoes, there’s no shortage of products for conditioning, waterproofing, and protecting your footwear from the elements.
+When it comes to leather boots, there’s no shortage of products for conditioning, waterproofing, and protecting your footwear from the elements.
 One such product is mink oil.
 It softens leather, breathes new life into old boots, and helps restore leather bags and many other products (even a motorcycle seat).
 Here’s what it is, what to know, and how to use it.

-Key Takeaways:
+Key Takeaways: Mink Oil For Boots

 So, What is Mink Oil?

-- Mink oil is made from the belly fat of minks, an animal in the same family as otters and weasels
+- Mink oil is made from the belly fat of minks, an animal in the same family as otters and weasels.

-- It’s used to moisturize leather products, improve their longevity, and help with water resistance
+- It’s used to moisturize leather products, improve their longevity, and help with water resistance.

-- It stands out among animal fats for its stability; it’s less likely to go rancid than other animal fats used for similar purposes (eg. beef tallow)
+- It stands out among animal fats for its stability; it’s less likely to go rancid than other animal fats used for similar purposes (e.g., beef tallow)

 While it is mainly used by shoe enthusiasts and leather workers today, this oily balm has its roots in Native American material culture.
 Long ago, indigenous populations such as the Chippewa used mink oil as a skin conditioner.
 They discovered that mink oil absorbed quickly and made their skin extremely soft.